girip11/python_learning/python3_oop/9_iterator_pattern.md

 ## Generator expressions

-> Generators are iterators that you can iterate over only once.
+> Generators are iterators that you can iterate over **only once**.
 Generators donot store all the values in memory and generate the values on the fly. -[Stackoverflow Yield usage](https://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do)

-Same syntax as comprehension, but `()` are unsed instead of `[]` or `{}`.
-In generator expressions, the final container is not created.
-Memory efficient.
+> List comprehensions aren’t useful if you’re working with iterators that return an infinite stream or a very large amount of data.
+Generator expressions are preferable in these situations - [Python Functional programming](https://docs.python.org/3/howto/functional.html)

-Generators returned by generator expressions can be iterated over only once.
+* Same syntax as comprehension, but `()` are used instead of `[]` or `{}`.
+In generator expressions, the final container **is not created**. **Memory efficient**.

 ```Python
 input = [1, 2, 4, 5, 6, 2, 9]